Delve deeper into the stories behind the people, art, history and grounds.

 Artfully Yours, Benjamin Franklin

-By erin courtney | April 17, 2017
+By Erin Courtney | April 17, 2017

 Benjamin Franklin remains one of the most celebrated figures in American history.
 From birth to death, Franklin led a complex and interesting life.
 The many pieces of art in the United States Capitol Building that include his image reflect his immense impact on our nation's development.